 It doesn't matter how old the van is as long as you look for certain signs.
 Check the seat belt wear, drivers chair and mileage to see how much it's been used.
 Look for any rust spots that have been covered over, and check that the engine is cold before the van starts up.
 Take a good look at the engine to see if anything looks rusty or broken, and place a hand near the exhaust pipe to see if the fumes are clear and not too sooty.

 READ MORE: The best electric vans for 2019

 What's it like living the vanlife?

-Van Life has given us a sense of freedom that we never thought was possible.
-It's a calming and relaxing way of life that moves with us wherever we want to go.
-Sometimes we eat our lunch to the sounds of the rain on the roof, and other times we just sit and watch the sunset by the side of the river with a cup of tea in our hand.
+Van Life can give you a sense of freedom that you never thought was possible.
+It's a calming and relaxing way of life that moves with you wherever you want to go.
+You could eat your lunch to the sounds of the rain on the roof, and other times just sit and watch the sunset by the side of the river with a cup of tea in hand.

 It might sound like a faff to some, but once you get used to a new routine it starts to become just as easy as your previous life.
-Moving from a terraced house into eighty square feet was a cleansing process that made us decide what things we really needed in our life.
-Now we travel light, and we don’t miss any of the clutter that used to live in our under stairs cupboard.
+Moving from a house into an eighty square feet van can be a cleansing process that'll made you asses what things you really needed in your life.
+You won't miss any of the clutter that used to live in under the stairs.